xArthurDev/xArthurDev/README.md

 Fullstack Developer, Designer, UX.
 --------------------------------------------------

-I've been learning programming since 2020, I started with HTML, CSS, then I learned how they work with javascript and typescript, I migrated to Angular and then to Ionic, I used all versions of the framework from 2020 until today, I studied React and did some projects in it, I created several applications of my own that I want to continue, will soon be available here in this profile.
-I am currently improving my frontend, backend and devops skills.
-Solid experience with Angular and Ionic, +3 Years, experience in large projects with Nest.js that uses Node as a base, +1 year and a half, working with SQL and No-SQL Database.
+I have hands-on experience with large projects utilizing Nest.js on top of Node, collaborating with SQL and No-SQL databases.
+My code philosophy revolves around Clean Code and SOLID principles, ensuring maintainable and well-tested solutions.
+I enjoy automating processes to boost productivity and thrive on presenting innovative solutions to complex challenges.
+Currently, I'm continuously refining my frontend, backend, and DevOps skills to stay at the forefront of technology.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [arthur.ribeiro@auditore.com.br](mailto:arthur.ribeiro@auditore.com.br)
 * 🚀  I'm currently working on [Hykem Grocery, Hykem Delivery, Hykem Flix and another projects that are from other companies.](http://auditore.com.br)
-* 🧠  I'm learning Nest.JS, Ionic Framework, Angular.TS, React Framework.
+* 🧠  I'm learning Nest.JS, Ionic Framework, Angular, React Framework.
 * 🤝  I'm open to collaborating on Open source projects and amazing ideas for change the world.

 <a href="https://www.twitch.tv/arthuzinfx" target="_blank" rel="noreferrer"><img